This site is intended to pick up where the Buyout of America book leaves off.

 Portfolio published the paperback of the Buyout of America Nov.
 30, 2010.

-There are new updates throughout the book, which is more timely than ever with the public concerned about how Wall Street impacts Main Street.
+There are updates throughout the book, which is more timely than ever with the public concerned about how Wall Street impacts Main Street.

 4 Comments